 This Oven Braised Chicken Cacciatore is scented with rosemary and braised in a rich tomato sauce flavored with red wine, mushrooms and mixed bell peppers.
 Serve this over simple Lemon Poppy Seed Noodles alongside sauteed green beans for a simple but elegant meal.

-This recipe for Chicken Cacciatore with Rosemary was inspired by a dinner at my friend’s house a few weeks ago.
-She made her Chicken Cacciatore in the oven – a great way to make a large quantity without using multiple pots – I loved that idea.
+This recipe for oven braised Chicken Cacciatore with Rosemary was inspired by a friend who made Chicken Cacciatore in the oven – a great way to make a large quantity without using multiple pots – I loved that idea.
 Although her dish didn’t have any mushrooms, rosemary or wine in it (she used bell peppers, celery, and basil which were delicious), I spotted a recipe for “New School” Chicken Cacciatore in Todd English’s Cooking in Everyday which used a mixture of shitake mushrooms, cremini mushrooms, chicken broth and white wine.

 So, I took the best of both recipes and combined them.
 I love the extra flavor that mushrooms, wine and chicken broth add to dishes, and the warmth that rosemary brings to braised dishes.
 I also love the idea of including bell peppers in this dish for color and as a way to tuck in some extra vegetables at dinnertime.

-I decided to serve this saucy Chicken Cacciatore with Lemon Poppy Seed Noodles (I used olive oil in place of butter, whole grain egg noodles for my friend and gluten-free noodles for my son who has wheat allergies)
+I decided to serve this saucy oven braised Chicken Cacciatore with Lemon Poppy Seed Noodles (I used olive oil and whole grain egg noodles),

 and sauteed green beans with garlic and olive oil.